-If you are finding that your brittle is not hardening properly, chances are that the peanut brittle mixture did not heat up enough to reach the hard-crack stage.
+If your brittle is not hardening properly, chances are that the mixture did not heat up enough to reach the hard crack stage.

-Once it reaches the hard-crack stage, brittle will be drier and less sticky allowing it to harden properly.
+Once it reaches the hard crack stage the brittle will be more dry and less sticky, allowing it to harden properly.

 Why Did My Brittle Turn Out Chewy?

-This will again go back to the heating process.
-If the brittle was not heated up enough to reach the hard-crack stage, when the brittle cools down it will still be soft, sticky, and chewy.
+This again relates to the heating process.
+If the brittle did not heat up enough to reach the hard crack stage, then it will still be soft, sticky, and chewy when it cools down.

-While the flavor might still be good, brittle should not be chewy.
-It should have a nice hard crisp when it is broken.
-So when you are making brittle, be sure the consistency is more dry and stringy before you cool it down.
+While the flavor may still be good, brittle should not be chewy; it should be nice and crisp.
+So when you remake the brittle, make sure the consistency is more dry and stringy before you let it cool.

 How to Store Peanut Brittle